-Punter Chris Kluwe will file a lawsuit against the Minnesota Vikings for poor treatment and his release, he said Tuesday.
+Former Minnesota Vikings punter Chris Kluwe has decided to file a lawsuit against the team for poor treatment and his eventual release.

-The article also mentioned homophobic remarks from Priefer used throughout the course of the season, as well as a turbulent work environment for Kluwe as he tried to voice his opinions on the matter of same-sex marriage.
+In a first person story in Deadspin Kluwe outlines what transpired over the 2012 season and how he believes it led to his termination.
+“I honestly don’t know if my activism was the reason I got fired.
+However, I’m pretty confident it was.”
+The article also mentions homophobic remarks from Priefer used throughout the course of the season, as well as a turbulent work environment for Kluwe as he tried to voice his opinions on the matter of same-sex marriage.